RANDALL SCOTTING countertenor

 Countertenor, Randall Scotting, is becoming a sought-after artist by the world’s most esteemed opera houses.
 This past autumn, he made a spectacular debut at the Royal Opera House, Covent Garden as Apollo in Britten’s Death in Venice, singing to sold-out audiences in Sir David McVicar’s acclaimed production.
 He then joined the roster of the Metropolitan Opera to cover performances of Handel’s Agrippina, and was later invited to sing the title role in Handel’s Xerxes for concerts at the Théâtre des Champs-Elysées, including a broadcast on Mezzo TV and on DVD.
 A dramatically persuasive and intensely musical interpreter, he is consistently recognized for winning over audiences with his stunning vocal beauty, stylish singing, and charismatic stage presence.
-This year in Los Angeles Randall records Lovesick, a song album with GRAMMY® Award winning lutenist Stephen Stubbs.
-Early in 2021 he returns to Seattle Opera to sing the Refugee in Jonathan Dove’s Flight, and then travels to London to record a highly-anticipated solo album of castrato arias with the Orchestra of the Age of Enlightenment.
-In August he performs the title role in Eliogabalo by Cavalli with San Francisco’s ever-provocative West Edge Opera.
+In the autumn of 2020 in Los Angeles Randall records Lovesick, a song-album with GRAMMY® Award winning lutenist Stephen Stubbs.
+He returns to Seattle Opera in 2021 to sing the Refugee in Jonathan Dove’s Flight, and in August he performs the title role in Eliogabalo by Cavalli with San Francisco’s ever-provocative West Edge Opera.
+Later in the year, Randall travels to London to record a highly-anticipated solo album of castrato arias with the Orchestra of the Age of Enlightenment.

 “stunningly performed by Randall Scotting… his second aria reaffirmed the initial impact of an exceptionally powerful countertenor voice”

 – Tony Ryan, TheatreReview

-Raised in Colorado, he played the cello for 14 years while growing up; his roots are English, Welsh and Scottish… so, yeah, he can also rock the bagpipes when the occasion calls
+Raised in rural Colorado, he also played the cello for 14 years while growing up.
+His family roots are English, Welsh and Scottish… so, yeah, he can also rock the bagpipes when the occasion calls.

 Studied vocal performance at Juilliard and the Univ. of Colorado.
 He was awarded a PhD from London’s Royal College of Music for his thesis on 18th century Italian opera.

-A previous Fulbright Scholar at the Liszt Academy of Music, performing Bartók and Ligeti, he lived in Budapest for three years… and will happily teach you how to swear in Hungarian
+A previous Fulbright Scholar at the Liszt Academy of Music, performing Bartók and Ligeti, he lived in Budapest for three years.
+Over a drink, he will happily teach you how to swear in Hungarian.

 Passionate about health and fitness, any day that’s not spent performing, Randall can usually be found lifting heavy things at the gym or trekking up the nearest mountain.